Skip to content

 Shop Cooling Water

 While derms usually recommend caffeine as the most effective ingredient for reducing the appearance of puffiness, hydrating ingredients like hyaluronic acid can also help.
 “If puffiness is a result of excessive dryness leading to inflammation, moisturizing or hydrating ingredients can be a helpful way to address this,” says Dr. Garshik.
-The natural seawater in our Cooling Water Stick gives it a hydrating finish, but you can also layer on our Vegan Milk Moisturizer for additional gentle nourishment.
+The natural seawater in our Cooling Water Stick gives it a hydrating finish.

 Will rubbing ice on my face help depuff it?